“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 After the investigator left Thackeray closed up the church for the night.
 He ran the sliding glass door home, then leaned against the glass, pressed firmly in and to the right, and heard the lock catch and snap closed.

 “Don’t you have a key?” asked his companion.
-Matlock stood a few yards off at the edge of an embankment that cut down to the railroad tracks, place-kicking rocks out over the right-of-way.
+Matlock stood a few yards away at the edge of an embankment that cut down to the railroad tracks, place-kicking rocks over the right-of-way.

-“Well, if Taylor’s a good man, he’ll find mine and bring it to zone conference tomorrow.”
+“Well, if Taylor’s a good man, he’ll bring mine to zone conference tomorrow.”
 He yawned and picked up his backpack.
 He stepped off the curb, waited for a car to pass, and joined Matlock on the other side of the street.

 “By the way, how’d you like that answer?”